My Brother's Wedding: Production

 Charles Burnett was not allowed to finish editing the movie before it was sent to a New York film festival for screening by the producers.
 The rough-cut version of the film screened at the festival initially received a mixed review in The New York Times.

 This scared off distributors who believed it would be unsuccessful and the film was therefore never released to wider public audiences.
 Armond White, a film critic, commented that this was “a catastrophic blow to the development of American popular culture.”
 Almost twenty five years later when Milestone Films picked up the rights to the film, Burnett was able to finish editing and re-release the film.

 Release

 Box office

 My Brother's Wedding generated $4,294 in revenue during its first weekend on September 16, 2007.
 The film was screened in only one theater in the U.S. The film went on to earn gross revenue of $8,217.
+In April 2025 and early 2026 the restored film received art-house showings in Japan as part of a Burnett retrospective.